OpenFn/docs/docs/manage/platform-mgmt.md

 ### Change plan

-Once your credit card information is entered you can upgrade your plan by following these steps:
+Once your credit card information is entered you can upgrade your plan by navigating to the Project Settings page and dragging the slider to the right or left.

+To following these steps:

 1. Login to your OpenFn account.
-2. Click on your profile icon on the top right corner of the page and select **Billing**
+2. Click on the **Project Settings** link on the left-hand menu of the project you'd like to modify. (_Or_ click your profile icon on the top right corner of the page and select **Billing** and select the project that you would like to upgrade.)
-3. Select the "Project" that you would like to upgrade.
-This will take you to the "Project Settings" menu.
+3. This will take you to the **Project Settings** menu.
-4. Scroll down on the "Project Settings" page and change plans using the slider.
+4. Scroll down on the **Project Settings** page and change plans using the slider.
-5. Once you have selected the desired plan, confirm the change.
+5. Once you have selected the desired plan, click **Change to _[plan name]_** and then confirm the change.

 ![Change Plans](/img/change_plan.gif)